-The only structure left of the Abbey is the gatehouse which bizarrely has a mill right in the middle of it, nothing whatsoever to do with the Abbey, and makes it all the more unusual.
+The gatehouse is the first ruin that you'll come to when you arrive at St Benet's Abbey.
+It's a bit bizarre as it has a mill right in the middle of it, nothing whatsoever to do with the Abbey, and makes it all the more unusual.
 The mill was built in the 1720's to crush oil seed, and they used the gatehouse as a support for the mill.

-The information boards on the site also give you a really good idea of what it would have been like back in medieval times.
+The information boards on the St Benet's Abbey site also give you a really good idea of what it would have been like back in medieval times.

 Resplendent on the sky line is the large wooden oak cross which was commissioned in 1987 from the Sandringham Estate and is placed where the high alter of the Abbey would have been.

 There are 3 ways to reach St Benet’s Abbey; by river, by walking or by car (there is a car park near the entrance to the Abbey ruins), and once there, it's very atmospheric .
 It’s set on a slight hill which gives excellent views over the Broadland landscape and is well worth a visit.